Faith or Fear? How much faith do we need to please God. Like Jesus' Disciples, I have asked God to increase my faith in Him and in His word.

 The two stewards trusted the Lord, followed His instructions and were given increased responsibilities and invited to enter into the joy of their Lord.

 The untrusting steward was scolded, rejected and punished and told to depart.

 Stewards one and two lived by faith.
 They invested in God's Kingdom as given to them and received a return on their investment.
 The third steward lived in fear and therefore received no return on the Talent he was given.

 We have a choice… to live our lives in faith or in fear.
 When we put our faith in our Master, the Lord Jesus Christ, he casts out all fear.
-Jesus taught his Disciples to live in faith.
+Jesus taught his Disciples to live by faith.
 On one occasion Jesus told them, "If you have faith as small as a mustard seed, you can say to this mulberry tree, 'be uprooted and planted in the sea,' and it will obey you."

 Like the steward with one Talent, we are not required to have a truck load of faith or a wagon load of abilities.
 But we are to use what we have been given.
-We can have a very small amount… as tiny as a mustard seed and by using what we have been given, please God.
+We can have a very small amount--as tiny as a mustard seed--and by using what we have been given, please God.